 There are two Keikyu stations/platforms at the airport – at Terminal 1/2 and Terminal 3.
 The station referred to Terminal 1/2 is located underground between Terminal 1 and Terminal 2 and can be accessed by descending from the upper floors of the terminals – departures are on 2F and arrivals on 1F – to the underground floor of B1F at which point tickets can be purchased and the platform accessed.
 There is a moving walkway in B1F to make the journey easy and comfortable.

 For passengers using the station at Terminal 3, it couldn’t be easier.
 At arrivals – 2F – walk straight you will see a sign on your right for ‘Keikyu Railways’.
 Ticket machines will be immediately obvious with station attendants including foreign language-speakers on-hand to assist.
 The platform is accessible through the ticket gates.
 For passengers arriving at Terminal 3 to take a flight, the departures lobby/check-in desks are on the floor above, 3F. or further details, see the official Keikyu website.

 The Keikyu Line runs to Shinagawa Station.
 Once at Shinagawa, it will be necessary to switch to other lines to reach other areas of Tokyo.
 Here are some of the most popular destinations in the city:

-Ueno Station: at Shinagawa, transfer to the Yamanote Line bound for Osaki and disembark at Ueno – a total journey time of 35 to 40-minutes / JPY500 one-way from Haneda.
-Like Tokyo, multiple shinkansen lines operate from Ueno including the Hokuriku Shinkansen bound for Nagano.
+To reach Ueno Station: at Shinagawa, transfer to the Yamanote Line bound for Osaki and disembark at Ueno – a total journey time of 35 to 40-minutes / JPY500 one-way from Haneda.
+Like Tokyo, multiple shinkansen lines operate from Ueno including the Hokuriku Shinkansen bound for Karuizawa, Nagano, Toyama or Kanazawa.
 If you are heading straight to a shinkansen however, heading to Tokyo Station will be more convenient.